Japan set to expand state of emergency, public cools to Olympics

-TOKYO (Reuters) - The Japanese government said on Wednesday it wants to expand a state of emergency it declared for the Tokyo area last week to seven more prefectures, as the public’s hopes for a Summer Olympics fade with the steady spread of COVID-19.
+TOKYO (Reuters) - The Japanese government said on Wednesday it would expand a state of emergency it declared for the Tokyo area last week to seven more prefectures, as the public’s hopes for a Summer Olympics fade with the steady spread of COVID-19.

 The move comes after the governors of Osaka, Kyoto and other hard-hit prefectures requested the government issue the emergency state, which gives local authorities the legal basis to place restrictions on residents’ movements and businesses.